adamjonas/adamjonas.github.io/_posts/2022-05-06-grants-bitcoin-open-source.markdown

 ## Association with Grantors

 There is some level of prestige among the different programs.
 Most of this is based on the sponsor's standing in the community.
 Jonas Schnelli got [some flak](https://twitter.com/_jonasschnelli_/status/1360259171036332036) for taking money from Marathon Mining when their company policy was to [censor transactions](https://www.coindesk.com/tech/2021/05/07/marathon-miners-have-started-censoring-bitcoin-transactions-heres-what-that-means/).
-For me, there are two ways to look at this: 1) By taking money from a source, it could be interpreted as an implicit endorsment of their business and role in the community or 2) taking money from a less-than-ideal source could be seen as reparations or their attempt at gaining goodwill with the community with money.
+For me, there are two ways to look at this: 1) By taking money from a source, it could be interpreted as an implicit endorsement of their business and role in the community or 2) taking money from a less-than-ideal source could be seen as reparations or their attempt at gaining goodwill with the community with money.
 In other words, taking tainted money and turning it into good.

 Obviously, it's not so black and white, but if you are foregoing financial upside to work on open-source, you probably want to think about where you fall here.

 ## BTC or USD

-Some programs offer grants either dominated in fiat or bitcoin.
+Some programs offer grants either dominated in fiat, bitcoin, or both.
 This can go very wrong.
 We are all here because we believe in bitcoin and have high hopes for its future, but bitcoin hasn't yet arrived.
-If you can't cover your bills because of a price crash, now you are back to worrying about funding.
+If you can't cover your bills because of a market price crash, now you are back to worrying about funding.
 Please don't be irresponsible with philanthropic money given to you to create public good.

 ## Where the gaps remain

 If you have a family, doing work for free is difficult.
 If you are from a culture where open-source devs aren't celebrated, this is a hard road to justify to friends and family.
 Part-time contribution takes a long time.
-But all of these are possible.
+But all of these paths are possible.
 I've seen them done.

 If you want to work on open-source bitcoin, I'm happy to talk.